Table Of Contents

 Illumina provides a utility to separate the multiplexed reads by barcode, but it is a simple serial implementation.
 Seal Demux replaces this utility with a Hadoop-based implementation which can drastically reduce run times when run on a cluster and can leverage HDFS storage like the rest of the Seal tools.

-Demux load the sample sheet and in particular keeps track of which lane/barcode combination is associated with each sample.
-For each flow-cell location present in the input, Demux gets the barcode (read 2), looks it up in the sample sheet and assigns the reads from that location to the appropriate sample.
+Demux loads the sample sheet and keeps track of which lane/barcode combination is associated with each sample.
+For each flow-cell location present in the input (tile / xpos / ypos), Demux gets the barcode (read 2), looks it up in the sample sheet and assigns the reads from that location to the appropriate project/sample.

 Sample Sheet